Expungement Not Available When Probation Terminated?

 In 2011, Mr. Johnson made a motion under Penal Code § 1203.4 to set aside his guilty plea and dismiss the complaint (expungement) of his misdemeanor domestic violence charge.
 The grounds were that probation was terminated early.
 The trial court denied the motion.

 Johnson appealed the decision to the Appellate Division of the Superior Court.
-The Appellate affirmed that trial court.
+The Appellate affirmed the trial court.

 Here, Johnson did not fulfill all probationary conditions.
 He was kicked out his 52-week batter’s program for missing four consecutive classes and he repeatedly failed to enroll in the classes by the deadline set by the court.
 Therefore, the Appellate District Court affirmed the denial of relief for Johnson under Penal Code § 1203.4.